-At the end of the school year, school systems update student records for students served by an IEP after the March count to reflect that they are special education students.
+At the end of the academic year, school systems update records for students served by an IEP after the March count to determine the number of special education students.
 By mid-July, the database for the scholarship calculator is updated to include these students.